At a Glance

 There are no limits to the the number of screener questions you may have, however, the more screener questions you use, the more likely you'll accidentally screen out your intended prospective participants.

-We recommend you stick with three screener questions for any particular study.
-Remember you don't need to create custom screeners for age, gender, income, country, devices and a few other key items as these demographic filters are built into the study creation process.
+We recommend you stick with three screener questions for any particular test.
+Remember you don't need to create custom screeners for age, gender, income, country, devices and a few other key items as these demographic filters are built into the test creation process.

-When creating your study, you’ll see the option to add screener questions below the Choose Your Target Audience section.
+When creating your test, you’ll see the option to add screener questions below the Choose Your Target Audience section.

 Select Screener Question to begin writing a new question or select Saved Screener Questions to select from previously-used screeners.

-Next, write out a question that will qualify or disqualify participants for your study.
-For example, if you’d like to conduct your study only with individuals who travel frequently for business or pleasure, and book their arrangements online, you can screen as shown below.
+Next, write out a question that will qualify or disqualify participants for your test.
+For example, if you’d like to conduct your test only with individuals who travel frequently for business or pleasure, and book their arrangements online, you can screen as shown below.

-Select Accept for participants to be accepted into your study, and select Reject for participants that would not meet your criteria.
+Select Accept for participants to be accepted into your test, and select Reject for participants that would not meet your criteria.

 A note about using Multiple Choice Options: